PerpetualCreativity/tree-sitter-lc2200/README.md

 This is a [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser for LC-2200 assembly, used in Georgia Tech's CS 2200 course.

-At this time, it can parse all the syntax, but does not include necessary files for [syntax highlighting support](https://tree-sitter.github.io/tree-sitter/syntax-highlighting).
+At this time, it can parse all the syntax, but does not include necessary files for [syntax highlighting support](https://tree-sitter.github.io/tree-sitter/syntax-highlighting), since this needs to be created for each editor.
+PRs welcome.

 ## Building locally